masterAllen/xv6-labs/docs/lab03_pagetable.md

 }
 ```

+### A subtle detail: allow hole in virtual address

 So, is that all?
 Not quite.
 There's a subtle and easily overlooked modification that can be quite tricky to debug.

 Superpages may cause virtual addresses to be non-contiguous.
 Consider the following situation: if a user's size is `0x5000` now, then the user requests a superpage, the starting virtual address of the new memory will be aligned to `0x200000` (since a superpage is 2MB).
 As a result, there will be a gap between `0x5000` and `0x200000`: a hole in the virtual address space.